What is Agile and Lean?

 In Lean Thinking, Daniel Jones and James Womack outline five lean principles:

-- Pull: move from a push-based system of work to a pull-based system of work; go at the capacity of the system of work and don’t over-
+Pull: move from a push-based system of work to a pull-based system of work; go at the capacity of the system of work and don’t over- produce.

 Lean and agile, with a common root in post–World War II Japan, have a lot in common, such as a focus on building quality in, value, flow, respect for people, a pull-based system of work, and a kaizen process of continuous improvement and visualizing work.
 However, a key area where they differ is the focus on “standardized work” in lean.
 Mass production looks for “good enough,” and lean production looks for perfection.
 This is desirable for repetitive production; however, for the unique, unknowable, emergent domain of product development, “perfect is the enemy of good,” to quote Voltaire.
 Lean production (suited to knowable, repetitive work) seeks to minimize variability, striving for perfection, in some cases targeting Six Sigma levels of perfection.
 Agility (suited to unknowable unique work) actively seeks and benefits from variability with multiple minimally viable, safe-to-learn experiments in order to optimize for outcomes.